abrie/data-challenge-2014/README.md

 `./collect.sh [projectId]` You'll need to specify a projectId obtained from your google developer console.

 [deploy.sh](https://github.com/abrie/data-challenge-2014/blob/master/deploy.sh) generates the presentation pages and writes them to the gh-pages directory.
-The contents of the deployed directory should be served using a local webserver. [node http-server](https://github.com/nodeapps/http-server) is easy recommended.
+It assumes that the collect.sh script has been sucessfully run.
+Once generated, the site should be served through a webserver.
+This is because the `results.json` file is loaded through Ajax. [node http-server](https://github.com/nodeapps/http-server) is easy and recommended.

 ## Citations
 - Stijn van Dongen, Graph Clustering by Flow Simulation.
 PhD thesis, University of Utrecht, May 2000. [link](http://micans.org/mcl/lit/svdthesis.pdf.gz)